robogeek/aws-ecs-nodejs-sample/README.md

 The `ecs-service-discovery` is an attempt to deploy `app` and `nginx` as two separate services on ECS, and to have `nginx` find `app` using Service Discovery.
 Unfortunately this example does not yet work.

+To see an implementation of Service Discovery, the `ecs-terraform` example implements that feature.

 For tutorials on using these containers, see:

 * [A simple multi-tier Node.js and Nginx deployment using Docker](https://techsparx.com/nodejs/docker/simple-node-docker-app.html)